rajanil/msCentipede/README.md

 # msCentipede

-**msCentipede** is an algorithm for accurately inferring transcription factor binding sites using chromatin accessibility data (Dnase-seq, ATAC-seq) and is written in Python2.x.
+**msCentipede** is an algorithm for accurately inferring transcription factor binding sites using chromatin accessibility data (Dnase-seq, ATAC-seq) and is written in Python2.x and Cython.
 The [hierarchical multiscale model underlying msCentipede]() identifies factor-bound genomic sites by using patterns in DNA cleavage resulting from the action of nucleases in open chromatin regions (regions typically bound by transcription factors). msCentipede,